kyleshank/docs/plugin-intro.md

     Plugin.php
 ```

-> {tip} It doesn’t matter what name you give the root directory.
-Choose something that makes sense.

 ### composer.json

-Whether or not you wish to make your plugin available as a Composer dependency (you should), your plugin must have a `composer.json` file.
+Whether or not you wish to make your plugin available as a Composer dependency (you probably should), your plugin must have a `composer.json` file.
 Craft will check this file to get basic information about the plugin.

 Use this template as a starting point for your `composer.json` file: